vicentereig/simple_date_js/README.md

 * This version just updates the current month's days, instead of showing unconditionally 31 days per month.

 * Future version will implement a simple event model to be enable widget communication, e.g.: If you are rendering a calendar somewhere else in the document and want to reflect date select changes in there.
+The plugin will be implemented as a jQuery UI widget.

 * Source code is implemented in `Coffeescript`.
 The directory structure follows Barista default conventions: all `*.coffee` scripts under `RAILS_ROOT/app/coffeescripts`